Information for Scholars and Families

 Students review their college choices and prepare supporting documents for the college application and scholarship search:

-- Must take SAT preparation course
+- Must take SAT/ACT preparation course

 - Résumé development

-- Narrow down college choices
+- Narrow down college choices and potential career options

 - Begin financial aid planning